CMU-Perceptual-Computing-Lab/openpose/doc/demo_quick_start.md

 ## Different Outputs (JSON, Images, Video, UI)
 All the output options are complementary to each other.
 E.g., whether you display the images with the skeletons on the UI (or not) is independent on whether you save them on disk (or not).

-- Save the skeletons in a set of JSON files with `--write_json {OUTPUT_VIDEO_PATH}`.
-Omitting the flag (default) means no JSON saving.
-See [doc/output.md](output.md) to understand the output format of the JSON files.
+- Save the skeletons in a set of JSON files with `--write_json {OUTPUT_JSON_PATH}`, see [doc/output.md](output.md) to understand its format.
 ```
 # Ubuntu and Mac (same flags for Windows)
-./build/examples/openpose/openpose.bin --image_dir examples\media\ --write_json output_jsons/
+./build/examples/openpose/openpose.bin --image_dir examples/media/ --write_json output_jsons/
 ./build/examples/openpose/openpose.bin --video examples/media/video.avi --write_json output_jsons/
 ./build/examples/openpose/openpose.bin --write_json output_jsons/
 ```
-- Save on disk the visual output of OpenPose (the images with the skeletons overlaid) as an output video (`--write_video {OUTPUT_VIDEO_PATH}`) or a set of images (`--write_images {OUTPUT_IMAGE_DIRECTORY_PATH}`, where `--write_images_format {FORMAT}` could also come handy):
+- Save on disk the visual output of OpenPose (the images with the skeletons overlaid) as an output video (`--write_video {OUTPUT_VIDEO_PATH}`) or set of images (`--write_images {OUTPUT_IMAGE_DIRECTORY_PATH}`.:
 ```
 # Ubuntu and Mac (same flags for Windows)
 ./build/examples/openpose/openpose.bin --video examples/media/video.avi --write_video output/result.avi
-./build/examples/openpose/openpose.bin --image_dir examples\media\ --write_video output/result.avi
+./build/examples/openpose/openpose.bin --image_dir examples/media/ --write_video output/result.avi
+./build/examples/openpose/openpose.bin --video examples/media/video.avi --write_images output_images/
-./build/examples/openpose/openpose.bin --video examples/media/video.avi --write_images output_images/ --write_images_format png
+./build/examples/openpose/openpose.bin --video examples/media/video.avi --write_images output_images/ --write_images_format jpg
+./build/examples/openpose/openpose.bin --image_dir examples/media/ --write_images output_images/
-./build/examples/openpose/openpose.bin --image_dir examples\media\ --write_images output_images/ --write_images_format jpg
+./build/examples/openpose/openpose.bin --image_dir examples/media/ --write_images output_images/ --write_images_format jpg
 ```
 - You can also disable the UI visualization with `--display 0`.
-However, OpenPose will check and make sure your application is generating some kind of output.
-I.e., one out of `--write_json`, `--write_video`, or `--write_images` must be set if `--display 0`).
+However, some kind of output must be generated.
+I.e., set one out of `--write_json`, `--write_video`, or `--write_images` if `--display 0`.
 ```
 # Ubuntu and Mac (same flags for Windows)
 ./build/examples/openpose/openpose.bin --video examples/media/video.avi --write_images output_images/ --display 0
 ```
-- To speed up OpenPose even further when using `--display 0`, also add `--render_pose 0` if you are not using `--write_video` or `--write_images`.
-This way, OpenPose will not waste time overlaying skeletons with the input images.
+- To speed up OpenPose even further when using `--display 0`, also add `--render_pose 0` if you are not using `--write_video` or `--write_images` (so OpenPose will not overlay skeletons with the input images).
 ```
 # Ubuntu and Mac (same flags for Windows)
 ./build/examples/openpose/openpose.bin --video examples/media/video.avi --write_json output_jsons/ --display 0 --render_pose 0